rsdoiel/antenna/snapshots.md

 date: 2025-06-13, from: Prof. Scott Galloway, No Mercy/No Malace blog

 <p>Instead of deploying a multinational force to Gaza or tanks to Ukraine … let’s have our troops descend on the Home Depot in Westlake, California.
-Let’s cosplay authoritarians so people look away from the speedballing wealth transfer from young to old, rich to poor, future to the past — the tax bill.
+Let’s cosplay authoritarians so people look away from the speedballing wealth transfer from young to old, poor to rich, future to the past — the tax bill.
 Throw in tariffs [&#8230;]</p>
 <p>The post <a href="https://www.profgalloway.com/stream-on-25/">Stream On</a> appeared first on <a href="https://www.profgalloway.com">No Mercy / No Malice</a>.</p>